turbaevsky/indicators/doc/CY.md

 Report the feedwater iron concentration to the nearest 0.001 ppb.

 When a single integrated sampling period starts in one month and ends in a second month, the value obtained from the analysis of this sample is counted for the sampling period from both months.
 If the analysis indicates >L-1 S/U limit, then the out-of-spec duration for the first month shall include the time period from the start of the sample until the end of the last day of the first month.
 Additionally, the out-of-spec duration for the second month shall include the time period from the start of the first day of the second month until the time the sample is removed for analysis.

 For example, if the weekly metals sample is collected on Tuesday the 29th and a new seven day sample is started the same day, the next seven day sample collected on Tuesday the 5th will be used as data for the 30th and 31st of the previous month and the period in the next month up to the 5th.
 If Tuesday the 5th sample results were above L-1 S/U limit, hours >L-1 S/U limit will be reported for the 30th and 31st of the previous month and for the first five days of the current month.

 Only report a value for the first seven days of operation at or above 30% power after the completion of a outage.
 For all other months, enter 0 and select “Final” for the status.

 ###### Steam Generator Iron Removal Efficiency %

 For stations that add polyacrylic acid (PAA) dispersant to the steam generators, enter the steam generator blowdown iron removal efficiency time-weighted average in percent (xx.x%), calculated by (mass of SGBD Fe)/(mass of FFW Fe).

 The parameter value to be entered is based on the weekly or monthly time-weighted average value (VT) as defined by the following:

-$$VT=\frac{\sum V_i \cdot T_i}{\sum T_i}$$
+$$VT=\frac{\sum{V_i\cdot\T_i}}{\sum{T_i}}$$

 for the period